Get network security recommendations with Microsoft Defender for Cloud

 Completed

-Network security covers a multitude of technologies, devices, and processes.
-It provides a set of rules and configurations designed to protect the integrity, confidentiality and accessibility of computer networks and data.
-Every organization, regardless of size, industry, or infrastructure, requires a degree of network security solutions in place to protect it from the ever-growing risks of attacks.
+Network security covers various technologies, devices, and processes.
+Security provides a set of rules and configurations designed to protect the integrity, confidentiality, and accessibility of computer networks and data.
+Every organization, regardless of size, industry, or infrastructure, requires a degree of network security solutions.
+These solutions protect from the ever-growing risks of attacks.

 Network Security

-Network Security covers controls to secure and protect Azure networks, including securing virtual networks, establishing private connections, preventing and mitigating external attacks, and securing DNS.
-Full description of the controls can be found at Security Control V3: Network Security on Microsoft Docs.
+Network Security covers controls to secure and protect Azure networks.
+These controls include securing virtual networks, establishing private connections, preventing and mitigating external attacks, and securing DNS.
+A full description of the network security controls can be found at Security Control V3: Network Security on Microsoft Learn.

 NS-1: Establish network segmentation boundaries

-Security Principle: Ensure that your virtual network deployment aligns to your enterprise segmentation strategy defined in the GS-2 security control.
-Any workload that could incur higher risk for the organization should be in isolated virtual networks.
-Examples of high-risk workload include:
+Security Principle.
+Ensure that your virtual network deployment aligns to your enterprise segmentation strategy.
+Any workload that incurs higher risk for the organization should be in isolated virtual networks.

 NS-2: Secure cloud services with network controls